MicrosoftDocs/architecture-center/docs/networking/guide/ipv6-architecture-content.md

 This article describes how to transition an IPv4 hub-and-spoke network topology to IPv6.
-It presents the [hub-and-spoke network topology](/azure/architecture/reference-architectures/hybrid-networking/hub-spoke) as a starting point and describes the steps you can take to provide IPv6 support.
+It presents the [hub-and-spoke network topology](/azure/architecture/reference-architectures/hybrid-networking/hub-spoke) as a starting point and describes the steps you can take to implement IPv6 support.

-A hub virtual network is a central point of connectivity for spoke virtual networks.
+In a hub-and-spoke network, the hub virtual network is a central point of connectivity for the spoke virtual networks.
 The spoke virtual networks connect to the hub and can provide isolation for application resources.
 For more information, see [Transitioning to IPv6](./ipv6-ip-planning.md).

 ## Architecture